kellabyte/hellcat/README.md

 Hellcat
 =======
 Hellcat is a high performance database experiment project to see how fast of a database I can write in C and C++.
-My other high performance experiment project [Haywire](https://github.com/kellabyte/Haywire) is used in Hellcat to accept get and put requests over HTTP.
+My other high performance experiment project [Haywire](https://github.com/kellabyte/Haywire) that can do 600,000 HTTP requests/second on old hardware is used in Hellcat to accept get and put requests over HTTP.

 ## Goals